 While ESMA commends initiatives by national regulators and standard setters – not least the IASB’s disclosure initiative – it continues to highlight the need for further improvement in the quality of disclosures.

-It also encourages early application of elements of the, as they provide useful clarifications.
+It also encourages early application of elements of the Amendments to IAS 1 Presentation of Financial Statements, as they provide useful clarifications.

 ESMA emphasises that improving disclosures is a continuous process and urges all parties involved – including preparers, auditors and regulators – to play an active role.

 With this in mind, ESMA has developed five key disclosure principles that companies are encouraged to consider when deciding what to disclose in their financial statements.

 Companies’ should make efforts to continuously improve disclosures – such efforts are likely to be welcomed by investors.
 This experimentation will help drive best practice, and will inform the direction of the IASB’s disclosure initiative and the application of IFRS more generally.

 European national regulators will monitor and discuss companies’ progress in improving the quality of disclosures, and reflect on their enforcement practices.

 Visit our IFRS – Disclosures hot topics page for our latest insights on making financial statement disclosures clear and relevant.